 I’ll start with the ABC Liquid Dessert – named because of the flavours (almonds, blackcurrant, coffee) and also because it’s as easy as ABC to make

 and drink.
 And um, yes, you heard me correctly, there’s blackcurrant in there with the coffee.
-Trust me – the blackcurrant marries beautifully with the coffee, but if you need convincing before you try it, you can read up here.
+Trust me – the blackcurrant marries beautifully with the coffee.

 I topped this heady mix of Coffee with Blackcurrant & Almond with some very lightly whipped cream, which balances the sweetness of the drink nicely.
 It is a sweet, indulgent drink to linger over, so in my mind, you could use it in place of dessert.